Week 15 Cyberattack Digest 2019 – Honeypots, Zain Qaiser, Carleton University and others

-It is Monday today, which means that we have a new portion of cyber news for you.
-Have a look at our new week 15 cyberattack digest.
+Today is Monday, which means that we have a new portion of cyber news for you.
+Take a look at our new 15-day cyber attack digest

 Hacker who blackmailed adult website users